Salesforce Due Date Formula: Calculate Due Dates with Examples

 Conclusion

 With this, we have learned the Salesforce Due Date Formula.
-Moreover, we have learned the simple procedure for setting the due date in both Salesforce Classic and Salesforce Lightning.
+Moreover, we have learned the simple procedure for setting the due date in Salesforce Lightning.

 You may also like the following Salesforce tutorials: